open-life-science/internships/guidance/students-accepted.md

 title: Advice for interns accepted for GSoC and Outreachy
 ---

-First of all, welcome to InterMine!
+First of all, welcome to OLS!
 We're excited to have you working with us this year.

 You should go through the GSoC or Outreachy guide based on which program you are selected in.
-We'll try to generally adhere to the [Google Manuals](https://developers.google.com/open-source/gsoc/resources/guide) and [Outreachy Internship Guide](https://www.outreachy.org/docs/internship/) to avoid repetition, but here are a few InterMine-specific guidelines which apply for both Google Summer of Code and Outreachy.
+We'll try to generally adhere to the [Google Manuals](https://developers.google.com/open-source/gsoc/resources/guide) and [Outreachy Internship Guide](https://www.outreachy.org/docs/internship/) to avoid repetition, but here are a few OLS-specific guidelines which apply for both Google Summer of Code and Outreachy.

 ## Communication